randy3k/Terminus/README.md

 ## User Build System

 Use `Terminus` as a build system.
-For example, the following can be added to your project settings to allow "SSH to Remote" build system.
+For example, the following can be added to your project settings to run a bash command.

 ```json
 {